emanuelepesce/Musicae/README.md

 It contains the following folders:
 ## Sources_APIs_Scraping
-Cointans wrapper for using API (The echo nest, iTunes and lastFM) and doing scraping with examples code for running them.
+Cointans wrappers for using API (The echo nest, iTunes and lastFM) and doing scraping with examples code for running them.